Education in Ethiopia

 Having a disability

 What We’re Doing

 For nearly a decade in Ethiopia, Luminos has implemented the Second Chance program, an accelerated learning program that brings joyful learning to out-of-school children denied a chance to learn due to poverty, conflict, and discrimination.
 Over the course of 10 months, Luminos helps children between the ages of 9 and 14 (girls and boys in relatively equal numbers) to become literate and numerate and then to transition into government schools with their age peers.
 The curriculum covers the first three years of school so children are ready for 3rd or 4th grade when they transition and uses a play-based learning pedagogy that is child-centered, activity-based, and facilitator-supported.
 To date, Luminos has helped over 122,000 Ethiopian children become literate and continue on the path to opportunity.

 The model has been rigorously evaluated by the Centre for International Education at the University of Sussex.
 Over 90 percent of the children who start our program successfully transition back to their local government school.
 External evaluations also show that graduates of our program enter government school at slightly higher learning levels than their peers and persist through school at better rates.

 The success of the Luminos program has sparked the imagination of the national government and regional education bureaus.
 Between 2017-2019, the Ministry of Education in Ethiopia piloted a government-run version of Second Chance with positive results.
 The national government has since requested that Luminos expand the collaboration and build the Ministry of Education’s capacity to support and deliver the program directly.

 Children given a second

 Of students are girls

-Ethiopian Evangelical Church Makene Yesus Development and Service Commission
+- Ethiopian Evangelical Church Makene Yesus and its Development & Service Commission

 The Luminos Fund is a 501(c)(3), tax-exempt charitable organization registered in the United States (EIN 36-4817073).